SALIENT FEATURES OF NEW PROPOSED GST SYSTEM IN INDIA :

 With GST, it is anticipated that the tax base will be comprehensive, as virtually all goods and services will be taxable, with minimum exemptions.
 GST would bring in a modern tax system to ensure efficient and effective tax administration.
 It will bring in greater transparency and strengthen monitoring, thus making tax evasion difficult.
 While the process of implementation of GST unfolds in the next few months, it is important for industry to understand the impact and opportunities offered by this reform.
 GST will affect all industries, irrespective of the sector.
 It will impact the entire value chain of operations, namely procurement, manufacturing, distribution, warehousing, sales and pricing.

-A lot of GST transactions is expected to involve considerable measure of electronic exchange transfers, which could tend to become troublesome, when there is no adequate software support – a proper utility software tool that can coordinate with GSTIN.
+A lot of GST transactions is expected to involve a considerable measure of electronic exchange transfers, which could tend to become troublesome, when there is no adequate software support – a proper utility software tool that can coordinate with GSTIN.

-We at Rajput Jain & Associates are happy to announce the launch of a platform –www.carajput.com (GST filling and reconciliation solution) that can integrate with any ERP platform – be it Oracle, SAP, BaaN, Infor, Microsoft erp or even custom solutions.
+We at Rajput Jain & Associates are happy to announce the launch of a platform –www.carajput.com (GST filling and reconciliation solution) that can integrate with any ERP platform – be it Oracle, SAP, BaaN, Infor, Microsoft ERP or even custom solutions.
 Simply stated, it leverages the power of your existing ERP to help you accomplish much more without the need to upgrade a bit of the current version of your ERP platform.

-With a user friendly interface coupled with several power packed features, – www.carajput.com is a GST centric utility software tool that is aimed to ensure seamless tax filing, apart from helping you accomplish a host of tax related transactions – anywhere, anytime.
-This in turn helps to streamline your operational workflows, eliminate waste and generate considerable business value.
+With a user-friendly interface coupled with several power-packed features, – www.carajput.com is a GST centric utility software tool that is aimed to ensure seamless tax filing, apart from helping you accomplish a host of tax-related transactions – anywhere, anytime.
+This in turn helps to streamline your operational workflows, eliminate waste, and generate considerable business value.